 There are no educational restrictions.
 Candidates with advanced degrees are eligible, as well as those without any college experience, are eligible and encouraged to apply.

 What are the Leadership Conversations?

-During the course of the semester, Dean David Birdsell of the Austin W. Marxe School of Public and International Affairs at Baruch College hosts monthly informal conversations with outside guest speakers hosted by moderators from our program.
-These discussions provide an opportunity for fellows to be together outside the classroom and to engage in conversation with leaders of foundations, nonprofit organizations, and city and state government.
+The Leadership Conversations are informal conversations with outside guest speakers hosted by moderators from our program.
+These discussions provide an opportunity for fellows and alumni to be together outside the classroom and to engage in conversation with leaders of foundations, nonprofit organizations, and city and state government.

 What time commitment is required of fellows?

 Fellows are required to attend all class sessions, participate in monthly Leadership Conversations, meet regularly with their mentors, and complete all assigned readings, written assignments, surveys, and presentations.
 As of the Fall 2020 cohort, all classes are conducted virtually through Zoom.
 They begin at 9 a.m. and end at 4:30 p.m., including a one-hour lunch break.

 Will there be required work outside of the classroom?

 Yes.
 Faculty will assign readings and, in some cases, written assignments.
 Additionally, during the course of the semester, fellows are required to submit one midterm writeup and one final writeup about the change project that they presented in their nomination forms.
 Fellows will then present a summary of their initiative plans to their classmates through two presentations.

 Where will classes be held?

 Do fellows receive an academic certificate?

 Upon completion of their course work, Leadership Fellows will receive an an Executive Certificate in Nonprofit Leadership & Management from the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Baruch College is one of the six senior colleges of the City University of New York.

 When are nominations due?

 Who teaches the classes?

 Faculty members of the Austin W. Marxe School of Public and International Affairs at Baruch College and other experienced practitioners serve as lecturers for this program.
 For a glance at our most recent faculty members, please visit our faculty page here.

 When are the course readings and syllabus made available?

 Fellows can access these documents electronically a week before the first class date.

 How can I find out more?